 John keeps attempting to escape from Barnstormers but somehow never manages to get far!
 This year he was relieved not to have to memorise any songs and is looking forward to the relaxed life of a Pit Singer after setting the scene in the Prologue.
 The real reason John is not on stage is nothing to do with his memory but the difficulty of his jet-setting retirement that rarely sees him in the UK for more than a few weeks at a time.
 He loves every minute.
 John has performed in many shows including: Dick Patchington (Captain Quentin Queasy), Thoroughly Modern Millie (Kenneth/Policeman), A Night at the Movies (Joe/Father), Just So (Eldest Magician), Anything Goes (Rev Henry T Dobson) and Honk!
 (Greylag).

 Bert’s relationship with Barnstormers seems to be like that of a strong elastic-band.
-He pulls away for a year but just can’t help himself from pinging back into the cast for the next show.
-The choreographer hopes that his recent refreshing break will return him to his former glory days and has planned some exotic dance numbers for him.
-Bert is not sure whether to be pleased or concerned by his casting as the grumpy, bossy, old clock “Cogsworth” in this year’s show.
-He has previously appeared as: Policeman/Muzzy’s Boy (Thoroughly Modern Millie), Rick/Audrey (A Night at the Movies), Rhino (Just So), Baron Hardup (Cinderella), Lazar Wolf (Fiddler on the Roof), Elisha Whitney (Anything Goes), Drake (Honk!), General Schmitz (Seussical) and Potiphar (Joseph).
+He pulls away for a while but just can’t help himself from pinging back into the cast for the next show.
+In Godspell he is playing Jeffrey, one of the disciples.
+It's a show he's been in before (albeit a different version) and he loves it for the music and the familiar, yet moving, story line that unfolds.
+He has previously appeared as: Singing Cowboy (Crazy For You), Levi (Joseph), Cogsworth (Beauty & The Beast), Policeman/Muzzy’s Boy (Thoroughly Modern Millie), Rick/Audrey (A Night at the Movies), Rhino (Just So), Baron Hardup (Cinderella), Lazar Wolf (Fiddler on the Roof), Elisha Whitney (Anything Goes), Drake (Honk!), General Schmitz (Seussical), Uncle Henry (The Wiz) Park Keeper (Godspell) and Potiphar (Joseph).